A Universal Quantum Computer From Relativistic Motion

-where $\mathcal{W}$ is a field-dependent parameter that determines the local noise experienced by each qubit; it is often of order unity when the field is in a state that has a low particle number, as perceived by the qubits\footnote{This would not be the case if the field was in a highly excited state, or if the qubits were in extreme states of motion while interacting with the field (such as accelerations high enough so that Unruh-like effects would take place~\cite{Unruh-Wald,Takagi,waitUnruh}).}.
-Notice that while the term above is exponentially decaying with the number of qubits, the assumption that $\lambda^2 N^2 \mathcal{W}\ll 1$ guarantees that this noise can be neglected\footnote{Notice that having $N^2\ll \lambda^{-2} $ does not prevent us from having meaningful entanglement generated by the unitary $\hat{U}_\tc{c}$, provided that $|\lambda^2\Delta_{ij}|\sim 1$.
-This is a reasonable assumption provided that $T\sim \lambda^{-2} L$, where $T$ is the time duration of the interaction with the field and $L$ is the minimal separation between qubits in the setup.}.
+where $\mathcal{W}$ is a field-dependent parameter that determines the local noise experienced by each qubit; it is often of order unity when the field is in a state that has a low particle number, as perceived by the qubits~\cite{footnote3}.
+Notice that while the term above is exponentially decaying with the number of qubits, the assumption that $\lambda^2 N^2 \mathcal{W}\ll 1$ guarantees that this noise can be neglected~\cite{footnote4}.
 In this case, the channel $\mathcal{E}_\phi$ acts as a weakly decohering channel.
 Still, the small field interaction noise is always present regardless of the specifics of the interaction, since it is present even when the field is in its vacuum state.

-Combining the assumption required for the entangling unitaries to act significantly on the qubits ($|\lambda^2 \Delta_{ij}| \sim 1$) with the assumption required for the noise experienced by the qubits to be sufficiently small ($\lambda^2 N^2 \mathcal{W} \ll 1$), we find that the condition for this setup to provide a suitable entangling gate is $N^2 \mathcal{W} \ll \Delta_{ij}$.
-Considering that $\Delta_{ij}$ usually scales with the interaction times \cite{Perche_2024}, one simply requires that the setup uses a number of qubits that is sufficiently smaller than the interaction time divided by the qubit separation.
+Combining the assumption required for the entangling unitaries to act significantly on the qubits ($|\lambda^2 \Delta_{ij}| \sim 1$) with the assumption required for the noise experienced by the qubits to be sufficiently small ($\lambda^2 N^2 \mathcal{W} \ll 1$), we find that the condition for this setup to provide a suitable entangling gate is $N^2 \mathcal{W} \ll |\Delta_{ij}|$.
+Considering that $\Delta_{ij}$ usually scales with the interaction times~\cite{Perche_2024}, one simply requires that the setup couples a number of qubits ($N_q \leq N$) that is sufficiently smaller than the interaction time divided by the qubit separation.